Exposition Universelle (1867): Influence

-For the first time Japan presented art pieces to the world in a national pavilion, especially pieces from the Satsuma and Saga domains in Kyushu.
-Vincent van Gogh and other artists of the Post-Impressionism movement of the late 19th century were part of the European art craze inspired by the displays seen here, and wrote often of the Japanese woodcut prints "that one sees everywhere, landscapes and figures."
-Not only was Van Gogh a collector of the new art brought to Europe from a newly opened Japan, but many other French artists from the late 19th century were also influenced by the Japanese artistic world-view, to develop into Japonism.
+For the first time Japan presented artwork to the world in a national pavilion, especially pieces from the Satsuma and Saga domains in Kyushu.
+Vincent van Gogh and other artists of the Post-Impressionism movement of the late 19th century were inspired by the displays seen here, and wrote often of the Japanese woodcut prints "that one sees everywhere, landscapes and figures."
+Not only was Van Gogh a collector of the new art brought to Europe from the newly opened Japan, but many other French artists from the late 19th century were also influenced by the Japanese artistic world-view, to develop into Japonism.

-The Paris street near Champs de Mars, Rue de L'Exposition was named in hommage to this 1867 universal exhibition.
+The Paris street near Champs de Mars, Rue de L'Exposition was named in homage to this 1867 universal exhibition.

-Jules Verne visited the exhibition in 1867, his take on the newly publicized discovery of electricity inspiring him heavily in his writing of Twenty Thousand Leagues Under the Seas.
+Jules Verne visited the exhibition in 1867 where he saw novel applications of electricity and a model of the French submarine Le Plongeur which inspired his electrically-powered Nautilus in Twenty Thousand Leagues Under the Seas.

 A famous revival of the ballet Le Corsaire was staged by the Ballet Master Joseph Mazilier in honor of the exhibition at the Théâtre Impérial de l'Opéra on 21 October 1867.

 The World Rowing Championships were held on the Seine River in July and was won by the underdog Canadian team from Saint John, New Brunswick which was quickly dubbed by the media as The Paris Crew.